nibbula/yew/README.md

-This is a quaint and shabby town in the land of Lisp.
+This is a quaint and shabby village in the land of Lisp.